 We also have an updated Safeguarding Policy that applies during the current situation which can be found at the link below

 Pupil Wellbeing Awards

 Last month the Lord Lieutenant of Nottinghamshire, John Peace, who is a representative of Her Majesty the Queen awarded each pupil at Rosehill with an extra special certificate thanking them for all their hard work, resilience and enthusiasm during this tricky and unusual time.

 Once again, thank you for answering our calls to check in with you about how you and your

 children are managing at this time.
 Thank you to those of you who have shared photos.
 Please follow this link to view the photo gallery https://www.therosehillschool.com/home-learning-photo-gallery-1/

-The class team for your child will be maintaining regular contact with you and I would ask that you keep checking for updates through the school website, or any other means of communication that you have established with the class teacher.
-I would also ask that you contact the class teacher if you are having any difficulties/questions or contact the Head of Department:
+The class team for your child will be maintaining regular contact with you on your child's return, and I would ask that you keep checking for updates through the school website, or any other means of communication that you have established with the class teacher.

 Families Under Pressure

 Please see the following website – https://familiesunderpressure.maudsleycharity.org/ It has information on managing anxiety, negative emotions, boosting positive emotions and how to communicate better with your child.

 Mental Health Information